JAGUAR FUEL INJECTOR SERVICE

 What is the potential damage and cost of leaking injector hoses?

 A) If you are extremely fortunate, the fire started while you had the hood up, you were right there, and you had a fire extinguisher 10 feet away, and put the fire out within seconds.
-Now you get to replace the injector hoses, maybe the wiring harness, maybe the plug wires, and spend a day or so re-cleaning your engine, plus recharge the extinguisher.
+Now you may get to replace the injector hoses, maybe the wiring harness, maybe the plug wires, and spend a few days or so re-cleaning your engine, plus recharge the extinguisher.
 Cost? $700-$1,000.

 B) In a worse case scenario, you're on the road, an FI hose leaks, a fire starts, you pull over, get out, and watch helplessly as your entire vehicle is consumed, because you can't get the hood open, or you burn your hands and forearms opening the hood, or you procrastinated in purchasing a fire extinguisher.
 Cost ?
 Total loss.
+Insurance coverage ??

 C) Third case is something in between, a partial or complete engine compartment fire.
 Now you have all engine wiring harnesses, spark plugs, plug wiring, distributor, coils, FI hoses, injectors, AC compressor and hoses, vacuum hoses, radiator hoses, relays, switches, amplifier, resistor pack, the throttle capstain, multiple other engine components, hood and probably fender repainting, towing, and car rental, and on and on, and several months of down time.
 Cost ? $4,000-$6,000...and most likely several thousand more.